 After that, in the Deanery Enhancement Year, you will be expected to take on some kind of local role in supporting research engagement.
 This might include a mentoring role (for new MLT students, or for teachers undertaking small-scale action research projects) or becoming Research Champion within your own school.
 The Deanery also holds an annual Research Meet when all Enhanced MLT students present the findings and implications of their work.
 (These presentations are also shared through the Deanery website.)

 Full details of the core programme can be found at the University website: http://www.education.ox.ac.uk/courses/msc-learning-teaching/

-Applications for 2018-19 are now closed but recruitment will open in the autumn for 2019-20.
+Applications are now open to start in Autumn for 2019-20.
 The Department of Education and Brasenose College provide a number of bursaries to support the programme and full details of these will be announced when applications open.

 The programme is incredibly well organised and you are supported at each stage of the process – they understand the pressures of full-time teaching and have designed the course structure to be as flexible as possible to help with this.
 Kate Thirlwall, The Cherwell School

 Kate’s programme focused specifically on her support of second year teachers.
 Her coaching following lesson observations has helped to embed an expectations and culture of on-going professional learning and focus on developing teaching.
 I know that her ideas on this have been taken up by other schools.